KelliSnowden/KelliSnowden/README.md

 I'm Kelli - it's nice to meet you! 😊

 I am following my passion for technology and pursuing a career in IT and cybersecurity.
-I have 10 years experience working in the healthcare industry.
+I bring over 10 years of experience in the healthcare industry, where I've developed strong problem-solving, communication, documentation, and teamwork skills that support my transition into IT.

-I recently earned my Associate of Science in Information Technology and am currently pursuing my Bachelor's degree in Cybersecurity and Information Assurance.
-I am also preparing for the CompTIA Network+ certification while continuing to expand my technical knowledge through hands-on home lab projects.
+I recently earned my Associate of Science in Information Technology and am currently pursuing a Bachelor's degree in Cybersecurity and Information Assurance.
+Alongside my studies, I am preparing for the CompTIA Network+ certification and building hands-on experience through home lab projects and technical documentation.

 ***What got me interested in IT***❔